Snowflake-Labs/orchestration-framework/README.md

 #### How does authentication work?

-- Cortex Cube takes an authenticated snowpark connection.
+- The Agent Gateway and its tools take an authenticated snowpark connection.
 Just create your session object with your standard [connection parameters](https://docs.snowflake.com/en/developer-guide/snowpark/reference/python/latest/snowpark/api/snowflake.snowpark.Session).

 #### If I have multiple Cortex Search Services, can I use multiple Cortex Search tools with this framework?